AstroMined/debtonator/docs/progress.md

    - Similar issues exist in other probability distribution tests
    - Solution is to use appropriate tolerance ranges in tests
    - Need standardized approach to decimal equality testing

+6. __Cross-Layer Concerns in Utils Module__
+   - The db.py module crosses layers between database and HTTP concerns
+   - Should move functionality to src/errors/ for better separation of concerns
+   - Some feature_flags functionality requires integration tests rather than unit tests
+   - Need to document cross-layer concerns for future refactoring